There a number of ways you can complain if you are not happy with a letting agent you have used to find a private rented home.

-Complaining to the letting agent
+Complain to the letting agent

-Complaining to a professional association
+Complain to a letting agent's professional association

 The main professional associations for letting agents are: